 During the Attach procedure in E-UTRAN, UTRAN and/or GERAN, the UE can signal its UE Specific DRX Parameters to the Core Network (MME in the E-UTRAN case and SGSN in UTRAN/GERAN case).

 In E-UTRAN and UTRAN, the UE may signal that it wishes to use the DRX cycle length broadcast in the RAN's System Information.
-Alternatively, the UE can propose a DRX cycle length for use when not camped on an NB-IoT cell.
+Alternatively, the UE can propose a DRX cycle length for use.
 The MME shall accept the value proposed by the UE.

 In each S1 interface Page Request message, the MME shall send the E-UTRAN relevant information from the UE Specific DRX Parameters (to help determine the DRX cycle length) and information derived from the IMSI (which defines when the UE will be awake from its sleep mode).
 Details are specified in TS 36.304 [34].
-The UE Specific DRX parameter is not used by the E-UTRAN for paging from NB-IoT cells (see TS 36.304 [34]).

 NOTE 1: To ease backward compatibility with Pre-Release 8 SGSNs, the UTRAN and E-UTRAN DRX cycle lengths are encoded in the same field within the TS 24.008 [47] DRX parameter information element.